dariober/ASCIIGenome/docs/supported_io.rst

 * **tdf** This is very useful for quickly displaying very large intervals like tens of megabases or entire chromosomes (see `tdf here <https://www.broadinstitute.org/igv/TDF>`_).

-* **vcf** Supported but their representation is not too sophisticated representation.
+* **vcf** Supported but their representation is not too sophisticated.
 URL should be supported but it appears ftp from 1000genomes doesn't work (same for IGV).

 * All other file extensions (e.g. txt, narrowPeak) will be assumed to be bed formatted files.

 All plain text formats (bed, bedgraph, etc) can be read as gzipped and there is no need to decompress them.

-For input format specs see also `UCSC format <https://genome.ucsc.edu/FAQ/FAQformat.html>`_ and for guidelines on the choice of format see the `IGV recommendations <https://www.broadinstitute.org/igv/RecommendedFileFormats>`_.
+A notable format currently **not** supported is cram.

-Some notable formats currently **not** supported are cram and bigBed. bigBed files can be converted to bgzip format with :code:`bigBedToBed` from
+.. tip:: For input format specs see also `UCSC format <https://genome.ucsc.edu/FAQ/FAQformat.html>`_ and
-`UCSC utilities <http://hgdownload.soe.ucsc.edu/admin/exe/>`_ and then indexed with tabix (see :ref:`handling_large_files`).
+         for guidelines on the choice of format see the `IGV recommendations <https://www.broadinstitute.org/igv/RecommendedFileFormats>`_.

 .. _handling_large_files: